genicam/harvesters/README.rst

 Credits
 *******

-The initial idea about Harvester suddenly came up to a Japanese software engineer, Kazunari Kudo's head in the early April of year 2018 and he immediately decided to bring the first prototype to the International Vision Standards Meeting, IVSM in short, that was going to be held in Frankfurt am Main in the following early May.
+The initial idea about Harvester suddenly came up to a software engineer, Kazunari Kudo's head in the early April of year 2018 and he immediately decided to bring the first prototype to the International Vision Standards Meeting, IVSM in short, that was going to be held in Frankfurt am Main in the following early May.
 During the Frankfurt IVSM, interested engineers tried out Harvester and confirmed it really worked using commercial machine vision cameras provided by well-known machine vision camera manufacturers in the world.
 Having that fact, the attendees of the IVSM warmly welcomed Harvester.

 The following individuals have directly or indirectly contributed to the development activity of Harvester or encouraged the developers by their thoughtful warm words; they are our respectable wonderful colleagues: